Pink Line (Montreal Metro)

 The proposed route of the line would traverse many Montreal neighbourhoods.
 It would start in Montreal North, and travel southwest through the city, with connections to the blue line extension, Mont-Royal metro station, and Place-des-Arts station.
 Given this routing, the section from Montreal North to Pie-IX is generally seen as the successor to the cancelled White Line originally proposed in the 1980s.
 A second phase of the project would travel southwest from Downtown Montreal, through Westmount, the Notre-Dame-de-Grâce neighbourhood, Montreal West, and end at Lachine.
 This would be the first Montreal Metro line with above-ground stations.

-List of stations
+Stations

-The pink line is proposed to have 29 stations, listed in the table below.
+A total of 29 stations along the Pink Line were proposed in 2017.